Distressed Debt

 The central analytical discipline in distressed debt investing is capital structure analysis — the systematic evaluation of a company's liabilities, the legal rights associated with each class of debt and equity, the value of the enterprise or its constituent assets, and the distribution of that value across the capital structure in a restructuring scenario.
 This analysis is simultaneously a financial exercise, a legal exercise, and a negotiating exercise, and the ability to integrate all three is what distinguishes sophisticated distressed investors from generalist credit analysts.

 A typical leveraged company's capital structure might include senior secured bank debt — revolving credit facilities and term loans secured by first-priority liens on substantially all assets of the borrower — first-lien bonds with similar security packages, second-lien debt secured by junior liens on the same collateral, senior unsecured bonds that are not secured by any specific assets, subordinated or junior subordinated notes that sit even further down the priority stack, and finally equity, which receives value only if all debt classes are paid in full.
 Each layer of this structure has distinct legal rights, collateral claims, and recovery expectations, and the relative value of each instrument in a distressed scenario depends critically on where enterprise value lands in relation to the fulcrum point of the capital structure.
+The Energy Future Holdings bankruptcy illustrated this with precision: the $22.6 billion credit facility and $1.75 billion in first-lien notes sat in a different recovery universe than the second-lien and unsecured bonds, which recovered dramatically less as enterprise value was exhausted by the senior claims.

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1106964